-- A1.
-Demonstrate understanding of historical issues and events relating to categories and concepts of gender and sexuality - A2.
+- Demonstrate advanced understanding of historical issues and events relating to categories and A1. concepts of gender and sexuality - A2.
 Articulate and reflect on historical approaches to gender and sexuality - A3.
 Recognise, explain and reflect on historically situated events, accounts, and representations of gender and sexuality